A founder or executive earns thought-leadership status when decision-makers recognise them as an authority, not because they post often.

 Why does thought leadership matter for business?

-Thought leadership directly influences buying decisions, pricing power, and company valuation.
-Research from the 2025 Edelman–LinkedIn B2B Thought Leadership Impact Report – the seventh annual study surveying nearly 2,000 global executives – found that 91% of buyers say quality thought leadership helps them uncover challenges and needs they had not previously recognised.
+Buyers respond to strong thought leadership because it helps them spot problems, compare approaches, and trust the people behind a company.
+The 2025 Edelman–LinkedIn B2B Thought Leadership Impact Report, the seventh annual study surveying nearly 2,000 global executives, found that 91% of buyers say quality thought leadership helps them uncover challenges and needs they had not previously recognised.
 The same study found that 71% of B2B buyers consider thought leadership more effective than conventional marketing at demonstrating a company's value.

-The commercial impact extends well beyond brand awareness.
-According to the 2024 Edelman–LinkedIn B2B Thought Leadership Impact Report, which surveyed nearly 3,500 management-level professionals across seven countries:
+The 2024 Edelman–LinkedIn B2B Thought Leadership Impact Report surveyed nearly 3,500 management-level professionals across seven countries and found commercial effects well beyond brand awareness:

 • 9 in 10 decision-makers say they are moderately or very likely to be more receptive to sales and marketing outreach from a company that consistently produces high-quality thought leadership.